 Lecturer in Law, Columbia Law School

-“New Scrutiny for NDAs in Sexual Harassment Matters,” (co-author) Harvard Law School Forum on Corporate Governance and Financial Regulation, May 16, 2019
+“New Scrutiny for NDAs in Sexual Harassment Matters,” (co-author) Harvard Law School Forum on Corporate Governance and Financial Regulation, May 16, 2019; republished by Law360, June 24, 2019

 “Bill Proposal—Corporate Executives Criminally Accountable for Negligent Conduct,” (co-author) Harvard Law School Forum on Corporate Governance and Financial Regulation, April 18, 2019